chains-project/bump/README.md

 ### The BreakingUpdateMiner
 In order to gather breaking dependency updates from GitHub, a tool called the BreakingUpdateMiner is available.
-You can build this tool locally using `mvn package`.
+You can build this tool locally using `mvn package` with Java 17.
 You can then run the tool and print usage information with the command:
 ```bash
 java -jar target/BreakingUpdateMiner.jar --help